Translation Covers Among Triangular Billiard Surfaces: All Translation Covers

 Note that if $b_i | Q$ then $q_i$ is an integer.
 Of course, Equation \eqref{nonsingular inequality} is always satisfied if $T(b_1,b_2,b_3)$ is a right triangle.
 If $T(b_1,b_2,b_3)$ is not a right triangle, the equation is rarely satisfied.
-Thus we will reduce the problem to three cases (up to permutation of vertices).
+Thus we will reduce the problem to two cases.